BaobabHealthTrust/dde_addon_installer/README.md

       ./setup.rb {PATH} {install | uninstall}

       where
-        PATH:       is the target Rails 2.3.5 application to link to DDE2
+        { PATH }:       is the target Rails 2.3.5 application to link to DDE2;
-        install:    is the option to choose when installing the additions
+        { install }:    is the option to choose when installing the additions;
-        uninstall:  is the option for removing the changes that were effected and restore to original form.
+        { uninstall }:  is the option for removing the changes that were effected and restore to original form.
 This step assumes all files created by the installer are not tampered with.